kubernetes/website/docs/home/contribute/participating.md

 [Documentation on the OWNERS](https://github.com/kubernetes/community/blob/master/contributors/devel/owners.md) file is available, and explains the groupings, intentions, and how to maintain this file for each repository that has it enabled.

-Our repo uses the blunderbuss and approve plugins of prow
+The [website repo](https://github.com/kubernetes/website) has two automation (prow) [plugins enabled](https://github.com/kubernetes/test-infra/blob/master/prow/plugins.yaml#L210):
+- blunderbuss
+- approve

- - repo config for Prow https://github.com/kubernetes/test-infra/blob/master/prow/plugins.yaml#L210, which in turn use the [OWNERS](https://github.com/kubernetes/website/blob/master/OWNERS) and [OWNERS_ALIAS](https://github.com/kubernetes/website/blob/master/OWNERS_ALIAS) files in our repo for configuration.
+These two plugins use the [OWNERS](https://github.com/kubernetes/website/blob/master/OWNERS) and [OWNERS_ALIAS](https://github.com/kubernetes/website/blob/master/OWNERS_ALIAS) files in our repo for configuration.

- These list "reviewers" and "approvers" ...

- So what's all that stuff actually mean...

-## Roles and Responsibilities

-- being listed as an 'Approver'

-- being listed as a 'Reviewer'

 {% endcapture %}